cobi-bike/DevKit/README.md

 ### Step 3: Testing

-As any type of web app COBI modules can be viewed by modern web browsers.
+COBI modules (a fancy name for web apps with COBI.js) can be viewed by modern web browsers.
 However, in order to receive data via COBI.js we need an input data source – currently there are two options:
-* Install our [COBI DevKit Chrome Extension](https://chrome.google.com/webstore/detail/cobi-devkit-simulator/hpdhkapigojggienmiejhblkhenjdbno) and test in the browser with simulated data sources.
+1. In a browser: Install our [COBI DevKit Chrome Extension](https://chrome.google.com/webstore/detail/cobi-devkit-simulator/hpdhkapigojggienmiejhblkhenjdbno) and test in the browser with simulated data sources.
 To simulate riding & fitness data you can play back one of our sample cobitrack or GPX files.
-* Enter the URL to your COBI module in our iOS app and take a testride on your bike.
-Requires registration as a developer on [my.cobi.bike](https://my.cobi.bike) and a [COBI system](https://get.cobi.bike) (Developer Editions can be ordered from [my.cobi.bike](https://my.cobi.bike)).
+2. On a bike/eBike: Enter the URL to your COBI module in our iOS app and take a testride on your bike.
+Requires registration as a developer on [my.cobi.bike](https://my.cobi.bike) and a [COBI system](https://get.cobi.bike) on your bike (Developer Editions can be ordered from [my.cobi.bike](https://my.cobi.bike)).

-## Everything I need to know about the COBI DevKit
+## Everything else to know about the COBI DevKit

 ### Inspiration & Examples

 * Get inspired on the [COBI DevKit site](https://cobi.bike/devkit)
 * Take a testride with one of our example modules in the iOS app.
 Requires registration as a developer on [my.cobi.bike](https://my.cobi.bike)
-* You can find more code templates in the [examples](examples) directory
+* Find more code templates in the [examples](examples) directory
-* Make sure to visit our [Showtime Developer Forum](https://forums.cobi.bike/c/showtime) for additional inspiration from other developers
+* Visit our [Showtime Developer Forum](https://forums.cobi.bike/c/showtime) for additional inspiration from other developers

 ### COBI Interface Guidelines